blog archive.

 How I Reached #1 on ARC-AGI-2

-Apr 20267 min read- How I adapted the parallel agent and budget allocation patterns I built for AIMO3 to reach the top of the ARC Prize 2026 leaderboard, using per-puzzle test-time training, a vocabulary-restricted DFS beam search with KV cache reuse, and augmented re-scoring.
+Apr 20267 min read- How I adapted my parallel agent setup from AIMO3 to hit the top of the ARC Prize 2026 leaderboard.

 Read article- ARC-AGI-2